Procurist

 Procurement handled for you, not by you

-Procurist generates FF&E schedules directly from uploaded drawings and project briefs.
-It sends RFQs to relevant suppliers, consolidates incoming quotes for comparison, generates purchase orders, produces client-ready invoices, and coordinates logistics.
-The designer retains creative control — choosing products, approving selections, making substitutions — while the operational work is handled by the platform.
-Programa requires the designer to do all of this manually.
+Procurist generates FF&E schedules directly from uploaded drawings and project briefs, sends RFQs to relevant suppliers, consolidates incoming quotes for side-by-side comparison, generates purchase orders, produces client-ready invoices, and coordinates logistics through to delivery.
+The designer retains creative control, choosing products, approving selections, making substitutions, while the operational work is handled by the platform.
+Programa provides tools for designers to build schedules and manage specifications manually, which is a fundamentally different approach, one where the designer is still the one doing the procurement work.

 Direct access to European trade suppliers

 A Procurist subscription includes access to a curated network of vetted European furniture and lighting manufacturers at trade pricing.
-These are manufacturers — not retailers — whose products are not available to the public at these terms.
-Designers can source, specify, and order through a single system.
-Programa has a product library with manufacturer data but does not provide trade access or facilitate direct ordering.
+These are manufacturers, not retailers, whose products are not available to the public at these terms, including heritage workshops and artisan makers whose trade relationships would normally take years of showroom visits and individual applications to establish.
+Designers can discover, specify, and order through a single system.
+Programa has a product library and a brand catalogue with 300+ brand partners whose data designers can reference inside the platform, but it does not provide trade pricing, does not facilitate direct ordering, and does not operate as a marketplace.

 Curated supplier quality